Greece in the Eurovision Song Contest 2013: At Eurovision

 The postcard introducing Koza Mostra and Iakovidis prior to their performance during the contest was filmed by host broadcaster Sveriges Television (SVT) in Thessaloniki, the band's hometown.
-The first semi-final was televised on NET within Greece, with the second semi-final and the final nroadcast on ERT.
+The first semi-final was televised on NET within Greece, with the second semi-final and the final broadcast on ERT.
 All three shows were also available on ERT's website, as well as on ERT HD and ERT World.
 Radio broadcasts of the shows were on First Programme, Second Programme, Voice of Greece, Filia and the 19 regional stations of Hellenic Radio (ERA).
 Maria Kozakou and Giorgos Kapoutzidis provided commentary for both the television and radio broadcasts.

 Performances

 Choreography for the band's stage performance was organised by Maria Lyraraki and Fokas Evangelinos.
 As the contest only allowed a maximum of six performers on stage, Koza Mostra's bass player Dimitris did not take part in the group's Eurovision performance.
 Technical rehearsals took place on 9 and 11 May 2013, followed by dress rehearsals on 15 and 16 May.
-The Greek performance saw the band on stage surrounded by a constantly changing yellow and gray backdrop, with Iakovidis playing the ukulele.
+The Greek performance saw the band on stage surrounded by a constantly changing yellow and gray backdrop, with Iakovidis playing the baglamas.
 Koza Mostra wore black and white clothing, with kilts covering their shorts, a look they routinely could be seen in during past performances.

 Greece qualified from the second semi-final, placing second of the 17 performing nations with 121 points.
 At the second semi-final winners' press conference, Greece was allocated to perform in the second half of the final.
 In the final, the producers of the show decided that Greece would perform 21st, following Azerbaijan and preceding Ukraine.
 At the final held two days later, Greece finished in sixth place out of the 26 finalists with 152 points.